AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 While there are many potential benefits to using generative AI in healthcare, there are also some possible challenges and drawbacks.
 Some examples include:

 • Misuse and over-reliance: If generative AI algorithms are not used properly, they can lead to incorrect or harmful medical decisions.
-In addition, there is a risk that healthcare providers may become overly reliant on these algorithms and lose the ability to make independent judgments.
+Additionally, there is a risk that healthcare providers may become overly reliant on these algorithms, losing the ability to make independent judgments.

 • Ethical considerations: The use of generative AI in healthcare raises several ethical concerns, such as the potential impact on employment in the healthcare sector.